Kristin Stewart Is Casting Her Queer Ghost Hunting Reality Show

 Entertainment

-Romero announced their spooky project, yesterday, on Instagram.
+Romero announced their spooky project Tuesday on Instagram.
 The post featured a video from Stewart, who enthusiastically spoke about the upcoming show.
-“I am scarily excited to announce that I’m teaming up with Scout, the producers of Queer Eye, Legendary, The Hype, on the most gayest, most funnest, most titillating queer ghost hunting show ever,” she said.
+“I am scarily excited to announce that I’m teaming up with Scout, the producers of Queer Eye, Legendary, The Hype, on the most gayest, most funnest, most titillating queer ghost-hunting show ever,” she said.

 Now that the series has been picked up, Stewart and Romero are searching for the perfect cast.
 “We need to find the most incredible LGBTQ+ ghost hunters, paranormal specialists, mediums, psychics, investigators,” Stewart explained.